xylex-ai/sessions/README.md

 ## Getting Started

-To use the Sessions library in your project, add it as a dependency in your `Cargo.toml` file and explore the provided methods to identify and verify trading sessions in your timeseries data.
+To use the trading_sessions library in your project, add it as a dependency in your `Cargo.toml` file and explore the provided methods to identify and verify trading sessions in your timeseries data.

 ## License